TrevorMcDougald/Portfolio-Site/README.md

 -   I changed the text/background color of the website.
 I also changed the font size
 -   I learned more about HTTP / HTML / CSS.
 -   I'm still having trouble rerouting trevormcdougald.com to mcdougald.info...
+     *          I can't fix it for shit.
+I edited my resume to have mcdougald.info instead.
+-   I need to add my email into the page (nvm, I don't want to get spammed)

+#### 9/7/2019
+- I added a profile image, and changed my links to icons instead.
+I also messed around with the layout a little bit
+    *       I needed to set the position of a class to "relative" to move it.
+- Remember to press Alt-Shift-Ctrl-P to reformat